 An examination or its equivalent shall normally be given in each course at the end of each semester; all students are required to take these examinations.
-A period of approximately five days is set aside for examinations at the end of each semester.
+A period of approximately five days is set aside for examinations at the end of the fall and spring semester.
 Students are responsible for deciding at what time during this period they will write each of their examinations.
-No student may take a final examination in a course at any time except within the period officially set aside for this purpose without the written permission of the Dean or Associate Dean of the College.
+No student may take a final examination in a course at any time except within the period officially set aside for this purpose without the written permission of the Associate Provost..
 All tests and examinations are conducted under the Honor System.
 Any violation of the trust which this involves is considered a serious offense.
+Exam periods are shortened for shorter summer term classes but all other policies remain.